Yuma, Tennessee

 Yuma is an unincorporated community in Carroll County, Tennessee, United States.
 It is located along Tennessee State Route 424 about 3.5 mi southeast of Clarksburg.
 Yuma has a post office, with Zip code 38390.

+Yuma derives from the Cherokee word meaning "good" and "peaceful", the name was chosen by officials who were impressed by the fertility of the land.